 I had a potluck at work a few weeks ago and I decided to bring these muffins as my dish since they're such an easy potluck food.
-They were a huge hit and definitely a crowd pleasing dessert, and I got a lot of questions about how I made them.
-Muffins are a great potluck idea because of how quickly and easily they come together.
+They were a huge hit and a SUPER crowd pleasing dessert!

 How to get a bakery style muffin top: